sf-wdi-18/ng-intro-8-steps/README.md

 Recommended reading: [Microsoft is dead](http://www.paulgraham.com/microsoft.html)

-**What is Angular?**
+**Enter Angular**

 AngularJS is a full-featured SPA framework that lets you extend HTML vocabulary for your application.
-It takes the notion ov **MVC** and takes it to the client.
-It demotes the server to an API service and place for static content / HTML templates.
+It takes the notion of **MVC** and takes it to the client.
+The server becomes an API service and place for static content / HTML templates.

 ##Step 1 - setup